Insight

 Lorem ipsum sit dolor et sua vous.

-In my last article, I discussed how Remote Externships, a new form of work experience we invented at Extern, address common challenges that have hindered learning-integrated work experiences from becoming mainstream.
-Here, I examine some of the barriers preventing employers from engaging more early-talent candidates via internship programs and how the remote Externship is a great solution for resource-constrained teams.
+In my last article, I discussed how Externships, a new form of work experience we invented at Extern, address common challenges that have hindered learning-integrated work experiences from becoming mainstream.
+Here, I examine some of the barriers preventing employers from engaging more early-talent candidates via internship programs and how the Externship, a new work experience model, is a great solution for resource-constrained teams.

 That's because asking companies to participate in a learning-based work program is akin to just asking them to donate their time as a volunteer.
 Expecting employees to find value in spending their time on work projects with large groups of students is a big ask.